Bomo2/UwULogs_Icecrown/README.md

 ## Credits

-- All credits go to Ridepad, as it's thanks to him that the addon was made possible, so please support him.
+- All credits go to Ridepad, as it's thanks to him that the addon was made possible, so please support him. (https://github.com/Ridepad)
-- Developed by Bomo & NoM0Re.
+- Developed by Bomo.
+- Helped by NoM0re (https://github.com/NoM0Re)

 ## TO-DO

 - ~~Multi-language support like French, German, and Spanish.~~ (done by NoM0re)
 - ~~Reducing RAM memory in-game~~.
-- Improve search functionnality
+- Improving search functionnality